§ Decentralized Web Node

 The message generating party MUST construct the signed message object as follows:

-property, and its value MUST be a Flattened object representation of a [RFC7515] JSON Web Signature composed as follows: - The Message object must include a
+attestationproperty, and its value MUST be a General object representation of a [RFC7515] JSON Web Signature composed as follows:- The object must include a

-object, whose composition is defined in the Message Descriptor section of this specification. - The Message object MUST include a
+payloadproperty, and its value must be the stringified Version 1 CID of the DAG CBOR encodeddescriptorobject, whose composition is defined in the Message Descriptor section of this specification. - The object MUST include a

 - The object MUST include an